PostgreSQL List Schemas: Various Ways to Show All Schemas

 How to display all schemas with additional information

 We already know how to conjure the list of all schemas in a database.
-However, understanding the architecture completely requires more than just the schema names.
-This section will demonstrate how to augment the schema lists with additional details.
+However, understanding the overall architecture requires more than just schema names.
+This section will demonstrate how to augment schema lists with additional details.
 For example, this SQL query retrieves the names of schemas along with their respective owners:

 SELECT